Skip navigation Syracuse University Humanities Center

 Sarah Workman, smiling.

-Jointly appointed to the Office of Research and the College of Arts and Sciences, Dr. Workman supports humanities faculty from across the University to identify funding, assist with writing grants and proposals, and help coordinate nominations for honorary awards.
+Jointly appointed to the Office of Research and the College of Arts and Sciences, Dr. Workman supports humanities and arts faculty from across the University to identify funding opportunities and develop and refine proposals.
+In close collaboration with faculty and research development colleagues, she provides professional development opportunities in support of grantseeking and fosters new research initiatives and strategies.

 Engaged Humanities Network

 The Engaged Humanities Network (EHN) is committed to the pursuit of more inclusive, interconnected, and just communities and institutions.
 Toward these ends, the network seeds, supports, and fosters exchanges across publicly engaged research, teaching, and creative projects.
-View or download a brief program overview.
+Explore EHN's programs, including the Environmental Storytelling Central New York collaboration with SUNY-ESF.

 On-Campus Support